Madison, Wisconsin

 Loneliness affects not only a person's mental and emotional health but physical health as well.
 Loneliness can cause depression, an elevation in blood pressure and a lowered immunity that may contribute to other health conditions.

 Loneliness can cause a lot of the anxiety and depression that is seen in older people.
 Lonely people don't always eat properly or get enough exercise.
 It may not seem worth the effort to shop and prepare food for one person to eat alone.
 Walking or exercising alone may not seem to be much fun either.
-Poor nutrition and lack of exercise result in lack of energy and stamina and contribute to health problems that affect older people.
+Poor nutrition and lack of exercise result in a lack of energy and stamina and contribute to health problems that affect older people.

 Loneliness can occur when you feel unloved.
 If you feel like you are not getting the attention you need from others, it's important to let them know.
 Be specific in telling them what would help you feel better.
 Let them know if you would like to see them more often.
 Usually making plans for a certain date and time will bring better results than being vague.